Tottenham slips up with Chelsea defeat

 Goalkeeper Hugo Lloris allowed a Pedro strike to sneak between his legs just short of the hour, before a miscommunication between the France international and Kieran Trippier saw the full-back roll a backpass into an open net.

-Coming on the back of Sunday's (AEDT) 2-1 defeat to Burnley, the loss leaves Spurs eight points adrift of second-place Manchester City and nine off leader Liverpool.
+Coming on the back of Sunday's (NZDT) 2-1 defeat to Burnley, the loss leaves Spurs eight points adrift of second-place Manchester City and nine off leader Liverpool.

 For Chelsea, which dropped Kepa Arrizabalaga in favour of Willy Caballero after the former's refusal to be subbed during the Carabao Cup final, the result is the perfect response to its Wembley defeat against City on Monday.